pegah-kh/pegah-kh.github.io/_pages/fine-tuning-concepts.md

 <!-- ![System Figure](images/sys_fig_v4.jpg) -->

-Given a pretrained LMM for captioning and a target token (e.g., "Person"), we use the concept extraction method introduced in ["A Concept-Based Explainability Framework for Large Multimodal Models"](https://jayneelparekh.github.io/LMM_Concept_Explainability/) to study the shift of semantics due to fine-tuning.
+Given a pretrained LMM for captioning and a target token (e.g., "Person"), we use the concept extraction method introduced in "A Concept-Based Explainability Framework for Large Multimodal Models" ([paper page](https://jayneelparekh.github.io/LMM_Concept_Explainability/)) to study the shift of semantics due to fine-tuning.
 More specifically, we first extract concepts related to a specific token from the original and the fine-tuned models, and then try to understand how the original concepts have been shifted.

 Let's say $\mathbf{U}^a, \mathbf{U}^b \in \mathbb{R}^{D \times K}$ are $K$ concepts extracted from each model.
 We propose to characterize the concept changes from an original to fine-tuned model as linear directions in embedding space or *concept shift vectors*.
 To do so, we first associate each original concept $\mathbf{u}^a_k \in \mathbf{U}^a$ with a subset of samples where $\mathbf{u}^a_k$ is the most activated concept: